-Vdatum is available online (NOAA, n.d. a.) as an API (NOAA, n.d. b.) and as downloadable software (NOAA, n.d. c.).
+VDatum is available online (NOAA, n.d. a.) as an application programming interface (API) (NOAA, n.d. b.) and as downloadable software (NOAA, n.d. c.).

 2.4.5 Resolution and Coverage Types

 The following coverage and resolution recommendations are not intended to interfere with or supersede mission-specific requirements.